Otumian-empire/somerandchar/DOC.md

 // 499237
 ```

 The same functionality everywhere but less code. `generateRandomChar` is now called by the `toString` method, which returns the string desired.
+Check the [README.md](./README.md) for more examples.

 ## By Default

-By default, `somerandchar.toString()` returns 6 characters numerical characters.
+By default, when we require `somerandchar`, the builder instance returns 6 numerical characters when the `toString()` methods is called.

 ## alnum()